PTC-Academic/LEGO-Spatial-Computing-Project/Documentation/4a-Connect-Prime-to-Toolbox-Mac.md

     - Repeat the steps above.

 6. Open the serial.js document inside of the folder path ```SpatialToolbox-Mac-Interns/vuforia-spatial-edge-server/addons/vuforia-spatial-robotic-addon/interfaces/SPIKE-Prime```
     - Go to line 23 of serial.js and replace the serial port with the one that was just copied that starts with tty.LEGOHub.
-This is the string directly after SerialPort(.
-For example, the code at line 23 that was used when making this tutorial was ```const port = newSerialPort(‘/dev/tty.LEGOHubPTCAcademic-Seri’, {```, where PTCAcademic is the distinct name that was given to the hub.
+This is the string directly after ```SerialPort(.``` For example, the code at line 23 that was used when making this tutorial was ```const port = newSerialPort(‘/dev/tty.LEGOHubPTCAcademic-Seri’, {```, where PTCAcademic is the distinct name that was given to the hub.
     #### Troubleshooting:
     - Make sure to keep /dev/ at the beginning of the line, and keep the bracket on the end of the line.
     ## ![Serial.js Editing](https://github.com/PTC-Academic/LEGO-Spatial-Computing-Project/blob/master/Documentation/images/4a-image008.png)

-7. In Terminal, navigate back to SpatialToolbox-Mac-Interns/vuforia-spatial- edge-server with the code cd Documents/SpatialToolbox-Mac-Interns/vuforia- spatial-edge-server.
-If the _SpatialToolbox-Mac-Interns_ folder is not saved to the _Documents_ folder, replace Documents in the code above with whatever folder the _SpatialToolbox-Mac-Interns_ folder is saved in.
+7. In Terminal, navigate back to SpatialToolbox-Mac-Interns/vuforia-spatial-edge-server with the code cd Documents/SpatialToolbox-Mac-Interns/vuforia-spatial-edge-server.
+If the _SpatialToolbox-Mac-Interns_ folder is not saved to the_Documents_ folder, replace Documents in the code above with whatever folder the _SpatialToolbox-Mac-Interns_ folder is saved in.
 8. Type node -v to check which version of Node.js was installed and take note.
 This will be used in the next step.
-9. Run npm install while in the SpatialToolbox-Mac-Interns/vuforia-spatial- edge-server directory in Terminal
+9. Run npm install while in the SpatialToolbox-Mac-Interns/vuforia-spatial-edge-server directory in Terminal
     - If Node.js is a version other than v12.18.2, use npm rebuild to get the folder to work with the current version of Node.js.
 The server will not start if the without doing this if Node is a version other than v12.18.2.
-10. Navigate to the Spatial Robotic Addon directory using cd addons/vuforia- spatial-robotic-addon while in the SpatialToolbox-Mac-Interns/vuforia-spatial- edge-server directory and run npm install again
+10. Navigate to the Spatial Robotic Addon directory using cd addons/vuforia-spatial-robotic-addon while in the SpatialToolbox-Mac-Interns/vuforia-spatial-edge-server directory and run npm install again
     - These two commands will install all necessary packages for this project
     - **_As with the step above, if Node.js is a version other than v12.18.2, use npm rebuild to get the folder to work with the current version of Node.js.
 The server will not start if the without doing this if Node is a version other than v12.18.2.
 11. Enter cd ../../ into Terminal to navigate back to the SpatialToolbox-Mac- Interns/vuforia-spatial-edge-server directory